deeplearning4j/deeplearning4j/mnist-tutorial.md

 layout: default
 ---

-# MNIST for deep-belief networks tutorial
+# MNIST for deep-belief networks

 MNIST is a good place to begin exploring image recognition.